IPS-LMU/octra/README.md

 Then you can install OCTRA:

+1. Clone the octra repository.
-1. Go to your octra directory via Terminal (or GitBash on Windows)
+2. Go to the octra directory via Terminal (or GitBash on Windows).
-2. Call `` npm install ``
+3. Call `` npm install ``.
-3. Wait.
+4. Wait.
-4. Duplicate the file ``src/config/appconfig_sample.json`` and rename it to ``scr/config/appconfig.json``.
+5. Duplicate the file ``src/config/appconfig_sample.json`` and rename it to ``scr/config/appconfig.json``.
 In appconfig.json you can change the settings of your instance of OCTRA.
-5. After the installation you can call `` npm start `` to start the node server.
+6. After the installation you can call `` npm start `` to start the node server.
-6. After that please read the notice about the config files in the production use section
+7. After that please read the notice about the config files in the production use section

 ## Documentation